 “We cannot do it this way.
 Not with these people.”
 Guzik.
 Calm, yet determined in my ear.

 I know he is right.
-But, here and now, I am in a mood to rebuke any reason.
+But, here and now, I am in no mood for reason.
 Reason to me, at this junction, is just another excuse for the weak to be weak.

 From: The Scene – Beschaving